 And the quality of website experience is one of the most important factors contributing to the success of a website.
 If people enjoy visiting it, they will return and perhaps even recommend it to their friends.
 If they don’t, they will forget about it nad never return.
 This is why website owners must not underestimate the importance of great website experience.

-We just know too much about our websites – how they are organized, what and how we expect visitors so do.
+We just know too much about our websites – how they are organized, what and how we expect visitors to do.
 For us, it’s obvious.
-After days spent on working on websites, we can use them blindfolded.
-We can easily overlook problems that visitors will quickly notice and which will affect their experience in a negative way.
+After days spent working on websites, we can use them blindfolded.
+We can easily overlook problems that visitors will quickly notice and which will affect user experience in a negative way.
 Luckily, it’s easy to find out how visitors assess your website’s experience – simply run a website experience survey and find it out.

 What is a website experience survey

 A website experience survey is a way of collecting feedback from website visitors to learn how they assess the experience of visiting your website.
 Website experience surveys are often conducted using website surveys.
 A small survey widget appears on the website asking for feedback (example below).

 The first step to running a website survey experience survey is choosing the right questions.
 It might seem obvious but it is tricky – sometimes changing the wording in questions can dramatically change response rates and answers.
 Questions presented here work well for Survicate users and for us.

 - On a scale 0-10 how do you rate your experience?

 Answers to these questions will give you an overview of how people assess their experience with your website.
 It’s the first step to a more in-depth website experience survey – answers to these questions are not really actionable.
 To make it more actionable, ask further questions.